AspirinCode/biology_graph_reduction/ppi/README.md

 2. Network reduction

     The network reduction is highly correlated with the applications/purpose of the study since it is related to certain node features.
 In this example, we presented a simple case.
-We reduce the network by contracting edges (merging nodes), whose two nodes (proteins) belong to the same pathway AND have the same gene expression.
+We reduce the network by contracting edges (merging nodes), whose two nodes (proteins) belong to the same pathway AND have the same gene expression AND neither of them are kinases.
+In order to do that, we loaded the following data:

+    - `./data/master_edge_table.csv` -- The edge table from STRING as described above.
+NOTE that this is not the original string.
+Only interactions with score above 500 is retained and some isolated proteins are removed.
+    - `./data/affinity.csv` -- Binding affinity data.
+This has no effect on the network reduction.
+It is used to load add the binding affinity features to nodes.
+    - `./data/pathway_info.csv` -- Pathway information of all the proteins in the processed STIRING. "unknown" is used for the missing values.
+    - `./data/diseases_scores.csv` -- Disease related importance scores of all the proteins in the processed STIRING.
+0 is used for the missing values.
+    - `./data/kinases.pkl` -- A list of all kinases.
+    - `./data/1321N1.csv` -- Gene expressions of all the proteins in the processed STIRING.
+The missing values are filled by the majority of the neighbors' gene expression.